echoes1971/r-prj-ng/docs/ROADMAP.md

   - [ ] Handler tests
   - [ ] Permission tests
 - [ ] Pagination for large result sets
+- [ ] DB: Add indexes for name, description and html content to support text search
 - [ ] Support for PostgreSQL and SQLite3

 ### Developer Experience